Constrained Performance Boosting Control for Nonlinear Systems: ADMM-PB: ADMM for Constrained Performance Boosting

-\begin{remark}[Copy variables \& their shortcomings] As an alternative to the auxiliary variables introduced in \eqref{eq:copy_variables} one could consider to copy the free parameters $\theta$, similarly to what is proposed in \cite{pauli2021training}.
-While this choice would reduce the number of optimization variables if $d< S(T+1)(m+n)$, this would lead to constraints that are not convex in $\theta$, thus increasing the complexity of the projection stage (see, e.g.,~\cite{themelis2018proximal,themelis2020douglas}). $\square$ \end{remark}
+\begin{remark}[Copy variables \& their shortcomings] As an alternative to the auxiliary variables introduced in \eqref{eq:copy_variables}, one could consider copying the free parameters \(\theta\), similarly to what is proposed in~\cite{pauli2021training}.
+While this choice would reduce the number of optimization variables when \(d< S(T+1)(m+n)\) and would yield a linearly coupled reformulation, it would shift the hard constraints to the parameter space.
+Consequently, the projection step would no longer amount to Euclidean projections onto the convex sets, but to a projection onto a generally nonconvex set induced by the nonlinear rollout map.
+In turn, this shift increases the complexity of the projection stage or requires to approximate it (see, e.g.,\cite{Diamond02018}). \end{remark}